 Data and Analytics Director, Guy’s & St. Thomas Foundation

-small-scale farmers to share knowledge and access good quality inputs at a fair
+Prior to this, she developed the next generation of Machine Learning models for Wefarm, the world largest small-scale farmer platform.
+This infrastructure enabled small-scale farmers to share knowledge and access good quality inputs at a fair price.

 Emily Hadley